Endomorphism algebras and Hecke algebras for reductive p-adic groups: Introduction

 Unfortunately this turns out to be difficult, and we unable to make progress without further assumptions.
-We believe that the restriction of $(\sigma,E)$ to $M^1$ always decomposes without multiplicities, see Conjecture \ref{conj:10.1}.
-Accepting that, we can slightly improve on Theorem \ref{thm:B}.
+In the large majority of cases, the restriction of $(\sigma,E)$ to $M^1$ decomposes without multiplicities bigger than one.
+(That does not always hold though, see Example \ref{ex:2.E}.)
+With such multiplicity one as working hypothesis, we can slightly improve on Theorem \ref{thm:B}.

 \begin{thmintro} Suppose that the multiplicity of $E_1$ in $\Res^M_{M^1} (E)$ is one.
 There exists a 2-cocycle $\natural_J : W(M,\mc O)^2 \to \C [\mc O]^\times$ and an algebra isomorphism

 On the right hand side the first factor is a subalgebra but the second factor need not be.
 The basis elements $J_r$ with $r \in R (\mc O)$ have products